CODES-group/opyrability/paper/paper.md

 [@ziegler1943process] mentioning the importance of interconnecting design and control.

 Considering this, the need of quantifying achievability for a general nonlinear process naturally arises.
-The underlying motivation of determining whether it would be possible to measure the operability of a process to simultaneously achieve process design and control objectives lead Prof. Georgakis and coworkers [@georgakis00;@vinson00;@siva05;@lima10] to formally define *process operability* and a metric called the *Operability Index (OI)*.
+The underlying motivation of determining whether it would be possible to measure the operability of a process to simultaneously achieve process design and control objectives led Prof. Georgakis and coworkers [@georgakis00;@vinson00;@siva05;@lima10] to formally define *process operability* and a metric called the *Operability Index (OI)*.
 The OI was conceptualized as a measure to quantify achievability of nonlinear processes [@vinson00], which was proven to be independent of the control strategy and inventory control layer [@vinson02].
 In addition, it allows for the efficient ranking of competing designs and/or control structures [@lima10b] and enables the systematic assessment of operability characteristics under the presence of disturbances.
 Hence, process operability was formalized as *a systematic framework to simultaneously assess design and control objectives early in the conceptual phase of industrial, typically large-scale, and nonlinear chemical processes.*